bruceadowns/gojumpcloud/README.md

 * POST body is `password=%s` where only %s should be hashed
 * Use http only per requirement.
 No https.
 * `curl -X POST --data "password=angryMonkey" http://localhost:8080`
+* Assume a reasonable password size and encoding
+* Do not worry about read or write timeout values

 ## Instructions
 ### Get source